 During the 2018-19 school year 116 local classes participated in the Flood Mapping — Building Resilience in Our Communities project.
 For the 2019-20 school year, we encourage classes throughout the Hampton Roads region to join other citizen scientists in mapping nuisance flooding events.
 Please see the FAQ for more information.

-WHRO is offering $500.00 stipends to as many as 50 classes, to participate in the Flood Mapping – Building Resilience in Our Communities project — an initiative to map flooding on school campuses and neighborhoods-during the 2018-2019 school year.
+WHRO encourages local classes, to participate in the Flood Mapping – Building Resilience in Our Communities project — an initiative to map flooding on school campuses and neighborhoods-during the 2019-20 school year.

-Each student must conduct quarterly measurements, submit a final presentation on a recommended or related topic, and submit a signed pledge to do their part to create a community that is resilient to the effects of flooding.
+Each student will conduct quarterly measurements, create a final presentation on a recommended or related topic, and sign a pledge to do their part to create a community that is resilient to the effects of flooding.

 Requirements are outlined more fully in the FAQ.

 All students need some type of smart device with a data plan (not just a Wi-Fi enabled device) to perform the quarterly measurements described below.

 Unfortunately, we will not be able to provide stipends to participating classes this year.

 For more information, please e-mail firstname.lastname@example.org.

 Catch the King was a citizen science GPS data collection effort centered in Hampton Roads during the fall of 2017 and 2018 that sought to map the year's highest astronomical tide, known as the "King Tide."
 Using the Sea Level Rise app, volunteers in a dozen Hampton Roads cities and counties participated in the event.
 The goal of the effort was to validate and improve predictive models for future forecasting of increasingly pervasive "nuisance" flooding.
 Given the popularity of the 2017 event, Catch the King will now be an annual activity.